Nesvilab/FragPipe/README.md

     - File: `MSFragger-GUI/build.gradle`
       Property: `version`
 2. Build:
-You don't need to have Gradle installed.
-Gradle wrapper included in this repository will be used.
+You don't need to have Gradle installed, the Gradle wrapper included in this repository will be used.
 From the root directory of the repository issue the following commands:

     ```bash
     cd ./MSFragger-GUI
-    ./gradlew makeReleaseZipWithJre
+    ./gradlew makeReleaseZipNoJre
     ```
-3. Inspect the output in `MSFragger-GUI/build/github-release` directory.
-4. If you want *.exe* file for Windows, then you have to build on Windows with [Launch4j](http://launch4j.sourceforge.net/) installed.
+    or use this version to build with Java Runtime (for Windows only):

     ```bash
+    cd ./MSFragger-GUI
-    ./gradlew prepareReleaseWithExe
+    ./gradlew makeReleaseZipWithJre
     ```
+3. The .zip output will be in `MSFragger-GUI/build/github-release`.